PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Tip

-You can dry-run the pipeline against any captured output with tok0 profile run <cmd> — it prints the raw and compressed sizes plus which stages eliminated what.
+Dry-run the pipeline against any captured output with tok0 profile run <cmd>.
+It prints raw and compressed sizes plus which stages stripped what.

 Determinism guarantees